FREQUENTLY ASKED QUESTIONS

 What happens to the entries once the program is over?

-We archive the files for six months and, with permission from the winners, share winning entries as case studies on the IABC website and in Communication World magazine to demonstrate best practices in the communication profession.
+We archive the files for six months and, with permission from the winners, share winning entries as case studies on the IABC website and in Catalyst to demonstrate best practices in the communication profession.

 Which category or division should I enter?